humanetes-com/proof-of-positive-interaction/pallets/popi/README.md

  # POPI Pallet

  Proof of positive interaction.
-A collectivity that contributes to build something.
+A collectivity that contributes toward a common goal.
- There are different kind of things that may be built, each thing will go through a set of lavoration steps.
-A lavoration step is registered onchain through an interaction.
+ There are different kind of things that may be built, each thing will go through a set of lavoration steps, or to better call, interactions, registered on chain, as a proof of an increment that happened off-chain.
+This is in simple terms another user that verifies positively that your work contributed to move a product from the lavoration step n to the n+1.

- The interaction is another user that verifies positively that your work contributed to move a thing from the lavoration step n to the n+1.
+Lets make a concrete example:

- Yeah I know you didn't understand what I'm talking about.
-Lets make a concrete example: a software company, may be an ecommerce software company, the website is built following a kanban or scrum agile process.
-Think at the board typical columns:
+ a software company that is building an ecommerce website.
+They are following a kanban or scrum agile process reflected in a typical board with those columns:

  NEW	 | TODO | IN PROGRESS | CODE REVIEW | QA | READY TO DEPLOY | DEPLOYED | QA PRODUCTION | DONE
         Task1